wandb/wandb/README.md

 for i in range(10):
     run.log({"loss": ...})

-# Mark a run as finished, and finish uploading all data
+# Mark the run as finished, and finish uploading all data
 run.finish()
 ```